 Invoice financing puts you in control of your business.
 You don’t have to schedule your business around your customer’s payment terms when you work with an invoice factoring company.
 Regardless of whether your customer has long or short payment terms, you will always get paid in 24 hours, allowing you to stay on top of all your expenses while growing your business.

 How do I get started with invoice financing?

 It’s a simple process.
 Once you’re approved, and your account is ready with the factoring company, you can start factoring your invoices.
 You simply submit your business invoices to the factor, and they advance you up to 95% of the cash total, minus the factoring fee, to your allocated bank account.
-A portion of your invoice total will be held in a reserve account by your factor.
-Once the factor has collected payment from the customer, you will be advanced the remaining amount.
+The factor holds a portion of the invoice total in a reserve account.
+The actor then advances you the remaining amount on they collect payment from the customer.

 Overall, getting started with an invoice factoring company is hassle-free and efficient.
 Getting approved is quick and easy, and you get instant access to your working capital.
 The consistent cash flow you receive through invoice factoring provides you with funding for your business’s future growth plans, expansion opportunities, or simply keeping your business structure flowing.

 Porter Capital has been providing businesses with access to their working capital for almost 30 years.
 We are the oldest and largest factoring company in the Southeast and offer the lowest industry rates.
 Our clients work with a personal account manager to help them with all business needs.
 Not only do we assist in our client’s back-office A/R accounts, but our line of credit grows with your company.

 Take advantage of our services and grow your business with Porter Capital today.
 Get your no-strings-attached free quote here and let’s see if we can work together.